- Folder Organization

 StateMachineComponent) instead of putting lots of conditional checks in multiple components.

-e.g. A spaceship entity with gun components that generate heat and temporarily stop firing when they are overheated.
+e.g. A spaceship entity may have gun components that generate heat and temporarily stop firing when they are overheated.
 Without states, you might need to repeatedly check for the overheated state in GunComponent and GunControlComponent and ShipVisualEffectsComponent etc. With states, you may have an OverheatedState that removes the GunControlComponent and adds a OverheatedVisualEffectComponent.
 The overheated state monitors the HeatComponent to see when the ship cools down, and transitions the entity back to its NormalState which restores the relevant components necessary for normal player control.

 State classes should: